Equivalence of Sobolev norms for Kolmogorov operators with scaling-critical drift

 The ideas to prove Theorem~\ref{eqsob} are similar to those in \cite{Killipetal2018,Franketal2021,Merz2021,BuiDAncona2023,FrankMerz2023,BuiMerz2023}, where heat kernel bounds were paramount.
-As the heat kernel bounds for $\La$ and are tighter for $\alpha=2$ than those for $\alpha<2$ (compare \eqref{eq:heatkernel} and \eqref{eq:heatkernelalpha2} below), we will prove Theorem~\ref{eqsob} and the following auxiliary statements involved in its proof only for $\alpha\in(1,2)$, and omit the extension of the proofs to the case $\alpha=2$.
+For $\alpha<2$, the heat kernel of $\La$ decays polynomially, while for $\alpha=2$ it obeys Gaussian bounds (compare \eqref{eq:heatkernel} and \eqref{eq:heatkernelalpha2} below).
+Thus, since the proofs of our results are significantly simpler for $\alpha=2$, we will prove Theorem~\ref{eqsob} and the following auxiliary statements involved in its proof only for $\alpha\in(1,2)$, and omit the extension of the proofs to the case $\alpha=2$.

-Compared to the above-mentioned studies, our proof of Theorem~\ref{eqsob} requires slightly more technical effort.
+Compared to the above-mentioned studies, our proof of Theorem~\ref{eqsob} requires more technical effort.
 First, as opposed to \cite{Franketal2021,FrankMerz2023}, due to the non-symmetry of $\Lambda_\kappa$, establishing the equivalence of $L^2$-Sobolev norms via the spectral theorem is impossible.
 Therefore, we will resort to the continuous square function estimates established in \cite{BuiDAncona2023} and again applied in \cite{BuiMerz2023}.
 Due to the non-symmetry of $\Lambda_\kappa$, we need to investigate the boundedness of the following two square functions: The first is associated with $\Lambda_\kappa$ and the latter is associated with its adjoint $\Lambda^*_\kappa$.
 For $\gamma>0$, they are defined as

 and